A flexible and pragmatic approach to a full ICAO IFR rating in Europe

 It is often described among the flying community as the biggest step in a pilot’s career: the Instrument Rating, qualifying a pilot to fly using IFR and in IMC (i.e. without external visual reference).
 It includes enroute and terminal area PBN operations (now the most common and specified way of navigating using Satellite Navigation instead of receiving ground based radio station navaids).
 It also allows to fly instrument approaches down to a minimum decision height of 200 feet (60 meters).
 Sounds fancy, and it actually is.
 And the good news is that acquiring the IR isn’t as expensive, difficult and bureaucratic as you might think.

 I recommend the EASA CB-IR route towards your full (ICAO compliant) Instrument Rating as it has proven to be one of the less burdensome ways to attain a useful rating.

 Acronyms & Abbreviations

-We’ll start up (even without clearance, no pun intended) with some acronyms & abbreviations used in my article below.
+We’ll start up (without clearance, haha) with some acronyms & abbreviations used in my article below.

 CB-IR: Competency-based training COURSE for Instrument Rating